tomhoule/purescript-waterslide-rs/README.md

-# purescript-toboggan-rs
+# purescript-waterslide-rs

 Wouldn't it be nice if you could share your type definitions between your Rust backend and your Purescript app?
 Now you can!

-Toboggan generates Purescript type definitions from Rust structs and enums.
+Waterslide generates Purescript type definitions from Rust structs and enums.
 It works on stable Rust.

 This is a very young project and the code is very much cobbled together at the